 Who is the Personal Insurance Federation of California (PIFC)?

-PIFC represents its five member companies before the California state government.
-PIFC’s members include State Farm, Mercury, Liberty Mutual, Nationwide, and Progressive.
+PIFC represents its six member companies before the California state government.
+PIFC’s members include State Farm, Mercury, Liberty Mutual, Nationwide, Progressive and Farmers.
 PIFC’s issues are narrow, but important: personal lines, property-casualty insurance public policy that affect every single person in California.

 “Personal lines property-casualty” means auto, home, flood and earthquake insurance sold to individuals.
 PIFC does not represent our members on any workers compensation, commercial, health, or life insurance products they may sell.
 There are other organizations in Sacramento who represent insurers on these insurance issues.